-The legal test for insolvency: Does the debtor’s liabilities as fairly valued/estimated exceed his assets as fairly valued (Venter v Volkskas Ltd 1973).
-If you cannot pay your debts but still pass the test of insolvency, as stated, you will not be treated as legally insolvent unless your estate has been sequestrated by a Court.
+The legal test for insolvency: Does the debtor’s liabilities as fairly valued/estimated exceed his assets as fairly valued (Venter v Volkskas Ltd 1973)?
+If you cannot pay your debts but still pass the insolvency test, as stated, you will not be treated as legally insolvent unless a Court has sequestrated your estate.

 The meaning of “estate” needs to be borne in mind.
 As said in Ex Parte Foxcroft 1923, an estate is usually conceived of as a collection of assets and liabilities.
 Noted in the case of Miller v Janks 1944, you do not cease to have an estate if your assets are less than your liabilities.

 Friendly sequestration is a kind of sequestration that could involve amicable working together to assist and streamline the process which was stated in Smith v Porritt & Others 2008 by Scott JA.
 In such an instance, the creditor may be a friend or family member (someone who is not at arm’s length) and they will apply for compulsory sequestration of the debtor.
 Though it is hard to define it can be noted easily (Van Aardt v Borrett 1996) and is almost always a loan as pointed out by Conradie J in the aforementioned case.
 Such sequestration is not precluded from being actioned and affected by the fact that the creditor wishes to assist the debtor and be cooperative.